Macx-Lio/MultiBot/README.md

 - Group Revive
 - Group Summon of all active Bots<br>
 <br>
-With my last Update I added a simple Inventory.
+With my last Update I added a simple Inventory:<br>
 - Left click the Backpack-Icon to open and close the Inventory
 - Left click on Items will sell them to the targeted Merchent
 - Right click on Items will drop them